OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp16-overcloud.rst

 .. _customizing-the-contrail-service-with-templates:

-Customizing the Tungsten Fabric Service with Templates (contrail-services.yaml)
+Customizing the OpenSDN Service with Templates (contrail-services.yaml)
 -------------------------------------------------------------------------------

-This section contains information to customize TF services for your network by modifying the ``contrail-services.yaml`` file.
+This section contains information to customize OpenSDN services for your network by modifying the ``contrail-services.yaml`` file.

--  Tungsten Fabric Services customization
+-  OpenSDN Services customization

    ::